The Local's Experience

 Dine as the Locals Do

 Whether it’s on or off slope dining, we offer a variety of culinary options here at the mountain and down in the Mad River Valley.
 The beauty is you’ll find plenty of local fare year-round.
 Up at the mountain you can enjoy popular après hangouts like the Wunderbar, Vermont's first ski bar and home to Emily's 'earn your chug' mug club, Green Mountain Lounge, home of the infamous and delicious Smash Burger, and Castlerock Pub, one of our favorite spots to take a break or unwind with a local craft beer – all equipped with tap lists featuring an extensive array of Vermont beers and plenty of light or hearty pub fare.
-At Rumble’s Kitchen, you’ll find fresh American cuisine in an approachable fun atmosphere with local meats, cheeses, and produce.
+At Rumble’s Bistro & Bar, you’ll find fresh American cuisine in an approachable fun atmosphere with local meats, cheeses, and produce.
 Some other favorite food items around the mountain include Noodle Bowls from the Gate House Cafeteria, the Sushi Bowl (we really like bowls around here) at Valley House, Petey's famous PB&J at Allyn's Lodge and a variety of tasty grilled cheeses at Walt's at The Glen House.
 Additionally, we’ve partnered with a few local restaurants to offer an even wider variety of options.
 Skinny Pancake serves up local crepes--both sweet and savory--out of The Farmhouse at Lincoln Peak.
 Fit to be Thai’d offers authentic Thai food from the Sugarbush Inn, both dine-in and to go.
 The Waffle Cabin at Lincoln Peak creates homemade waffles with custom toppings.
 Nomad Coffee serves up specialty coffee cuisine and baked goods.

 Try Taco Tuesday at the Hyde Away and $3 Beers on Thursdays at Local Folk Smokehouse!